Katelyn Runck Flashes Ample Cleavage In Deep Plunging Button-Down Dress: ‘Next Business Meeting’

 Fitness guru Katelyn Runck is showing her 2.4 million Instagram followers her ample assets in her latest social media snapshot.
-The 29-year-old shared a series of photos in the new post where she sported a button-down collared shirt dress which she left open at her chest.
+The 29-year-old shared a series of photos where she sported a button-down collared shirt dress which she left open at her chest.

 The dress was navy blue with thin white vertical stripes and was complemented with an elastic beige belt with a tortoise buckle.
 The hemline landed just below her knees, but it was the plunging neckline that stole the show.
 Katelyn gave her followers an eyeful of her cleavage which busted out from behind the dress’s fabric.
 She unbuttoned the garb midway down her torso which landed right at her belt.
 Also paired with the hot outfit were matching high-heels which featured a strap around her ankles.